WGL-2024/WGL_repo_2024/AP-protocol.md

 If the client or server has already received a fragment with the same `session_id`, then it just needs to copy the data of the fragment in the vector.

-Once that the client or server has received all fragments (that is, `fragment_index` 0 to `total_n_fragments` -2), then it has reassembled the whole fragment.
+Once the client or server has received all fragments (that is, `fragment_index` 0 to `total_n_fragments` - 1), it can then reassemble the whole message.

 Therefore, the packet is now a message that can be delivered.